Suryanshjamwal/Bellabeat-Marketing-strategy-analysis/README.md

 * For a high-level analysis, we shall only focus on the daily and hourly trends, not a deep-level performance tracking minute-by-minute analysis.

 * After thorough comparison, we find that the datasets 'dailyCalories_merged', 'dailyIntensities_merged' and 'dailySteps_merged' are all subsets of the dataset 'dailyActivity_merged'.
 For the analysis, using 'dailyActivity_merged' is sufficient.
-More on these findings can be found in the sql file: [this sql](SQL_script.sql)
+More on these findings can be found in this [sql file](SQL_script.sql).

 *